Charles S. Maier

 Maier held visting appointments as a director of research at the École des Hautes Études en Sciences Sociales (2007), and asa visiting professor at the LUISS University of Rome (2014), and the Sapienza University of Rome (2019).
 He was a Distinguished Fellow at the Woodrow Wilson International Center for Scholars in the spring of 2011.
-He has held fellowships from the National Endowment for the Humanities (1977-78), the German Marshall Fund of the United States (1980-81), the John Simon Guggenheim Memorial Foundation (1984-85), and the John D. and Catherine T. MacArthur Foundation (1989-90), when he was concurrently a fellow at the Woodrow Wilson International Center for Scholars.
-In 2003 he was a recipient of an Alexander von Humboldt Research Prize for 2002-03 and was affiliated with the comparative history center at the Free University of Berlin.
+He has held fellowships from the National Endowment for the Humanities (1977-78), the German Marshall Fund of the United States (1980-81), the John Simon Guggenheim Memorial Foundation (1984-85), and the John D. and Catherine T. MacArthur Foundation (1989-90), when he was concurrently for the first time a fellow at the Woodrow Wilson International Center for Scholars.
+He was a recipient of an Alexander von Humboldt Research Prize for 2002-03 and was affiliated with the comparative history center at the Free University of Berlin.
 He is a member of the American Academy of Arts and Sciences and of the Council on Foreign Relations and a Fellow of the Massachusetts Historical Society.
-He chaired the SSRC-ACLS Joint Committee on Western Europe in the early l980s, served on the German American Academic Advisory Council, 1998-1999, and as chair of the selection committee of the American Academy in Berlin, 1999-2004.
+He chaired the SSRC-ACLS Joint Committee on Western Europe in the early l980s, served on the German American Academic Advisory Council, 1998-1999, and was chair of the selection committee of the American Academy in Berlin, 1999-2004.
 He has been awarded the Commander’s Cross of the Order of Merit of the Federal Republic of Germany and the Cross of Honor for Science and Art (first class) by the Republic of Austria and a doctorate honoris causa in European Studies from the University of Padua.

 Maier was married for 52 years to Pauline Maier, the eminent American historian, who died in 2013.
 Their family includes three grown children (Andrea, Nicholas, and Jessica) and eight grandchildren.
 In 2017 he married Marjorie Anne Sa'adah, Joel Parker professor emerita of government at Dartmouth University.